Why Bees are Important to You

 - beeswax

-Bees use pollen as a protein source needed to raise young.
+Bees use pollen, gathered from plants, as a protein source use to raise young bee.
 As pollen is unintentionally moved from plant to plant, pollination occurs.
 This results in any nearby gardens producing more vegetables and fruits.

 Beeswax

-Often overlooked, beeswax is a very valuable hive product.
+Beeswax is another very valuable hive product.
 Beeswax is made by adult honey bees and used to create the honeycomb structure inside the hive.

 Making beeswax candles is a common practice among beekeepers.
 However, the uses for beeswax are practically endless.
 From cosmetics to furniture polish, beeswax is a product that must not be overlooked.